rabbitmq/rabbitmq-msg-store-index-eleveldb/README.md

 and throughput will suffer.**

 The bloom filter is being rotated when messages are deleted.
-If number of messages added since the last rotation is more than 0.6 of size, and number of messages removed is more than 0.3 of size - it will be rotated to reflect the new set of messages.
+If number of messages added since the last rotation is higher than 60% of prediceted size, and number of messages removed is higher than 30% of that size - the filter will be rotated to reflect the new set of messages.

 ### Configuration